JesseTNRoberts/SP25-CSC4220/syllabus.md

 It is your responsibility to know if you are enrolled in Data 100 or Data 200 or Data 200S.

-While we do not have homework and lab drops this semester, we will offer a grace period for homeworks/projects/labs, as well as an [Extenuating Circumstances Form](https://forms.gle/HFdpmHzBu1e7zcF2A).
+While we do not have homework and lab drops this semester, we will offer a grace period for homeworks/projects/labs, as well as an [Additional Accommodations Form](https://forms.gle/HYbsLwhtSvmsCefX9){:target="_blank"}.
 See the next sections for more details.

 ### On-Time Submission